Learn how to evaluate a design idea by collecting feedback at every stage—from concept to launch—to create better customer experiences. |

 Why collecting feedback on design matters

-• Collecting feedback on your design helps you determine whether you're building a solution that customers truly want to use.
+- Collecting feedback on your design helps determine if you're building a solution customers truly want and enables your team to make informed decisions.

 When to evaluate your product